marijnh/Eloquent-JavaScript/10_modules.md

 // → Wednesday
 ```

-It is also possible for a module to have a special export named `default`, which is often used for modules that only export a single binding.
+M module may also have a special export named `default`, which is often used for modules that only export a single binding.
 To define a default export, you write `export default` before an expression, a function declaration, or a class declaration.

 ```
 export default ["Winter", "Spring", "Summer", "Autumn"];